SiddhDoshi1/SiddhDoshi1/README.md

 ## Hi there 👋

 ### 🚀 About me
 &emsp;&emsp;🎓 I am Siddh Doshi, a WebDev enthusiast and a Full Stack Web Developer.
-I am also pursuing my Bachelor in Computer Science & Engineering from Nirma University and will graduate in mid-2026.
+I am also pursuing my Bachelor in Computer Science&emsp;&emsp; & Engineering from Nirma University and will graduate in mid-2026.

 &emsp;&emsp;👨‍💻 I am really enthusiastic about learning new technologies and I am eager to contribute to Open Source Projects.
 I dedicated most of my time in learning and building on Web3 projects and now I am looking for learning other skills.
 I am also into competitve programming and I love solving DSA problems.